Easy Coffee Overnight Oats

 What are overnight oats?

 Vegan overnight oats are a fantastic option for a quick breakfast with minimal prep.
-They’re a no-cook version of oatmeal, made by soaking oats in liquid overnight, until they thicken to oatmeal consistency.
+They’re a no-cook version of warm oatmeal, made by soaking oats in liquid overnight, until they thicken to oatmeal consistency.
 Sounds simple, right?

 And it is!
 I’m going to run through my favourite tips and tricks for making the best coffee overnight oats- but if you’d rather get straight to the recipe, just scroll to the bottom or hit the ‘jump to recipe’ button above.